Brownfield

 All trail riders are welcome at Brownfield Chapter events – not just members.
 No pressure to become a member (although always welcome).

-The map of Cole Creek Trails has been updated by the Forest Service and each trail is color coded to match the markers on the trail.
+-The Forest Service map of Cole Creek Trail has each trail color coded to match the diamond shaped trail markers along the trails.

 Yellow numbered markers (cattle ear tags) have been placed on trails exiting to the gravel road.
 Odd numbers are on the far side of the road from camp (numbered 1-15) and camp will be to the right when exiting on this side.
 Even numbers are on the same the side of the road as camp (numbered 2-24) and camp will be to the left when exiting on this side.
 The higher the number the farther you are from camp.